Russia

 Indoor Living

-The Toy Bob’s small size makes it genuinely vulnerable to outdoor hazards — predators, other cats, traffic, and weather — more so than a standard-sized domestic cat.
+The Toy Bob’s small size makes it vulnerable to outdoor hazards — predators, other cats, traffic, and weather — more so than a standard-sized domestic cat.
 It is fundamentally an indoor cat.

 5. Health and Lifespan